opengate

 Pricing for the Central Asian Market

-Cloud pricing in Central Asia carries a regional premium due to the absence of local infrastructure.
-Data transfer costs to Middle Eastern regions add meaningful overhead for data-intensive workloads.
-AWS offers sophisticated cost optimization through Reserved Instances, Savings Plans, and Spot Instances, but requires FinOps discipline to capture these savings.
+AWS offers sophisticated cost optimization through Reserved Instances, Savings Plans, and Spot Instances, but requires FinOps discipline to capture those savings.
 Azure Enterprise Agreements provide simpler cost predictability for large organizations, and the Hybrid Benefit program can reduce compute costs substantially for companies with existing Windows Server and SQL Server licenses — common in the Kazakh enterprise landscape.
+Whichever provider you choose, the headline compute price is rarely the line that hurts; egress, cross-region replication for the data-residency split, and managed-service markups are.
+Modeling the full landed cost in tenge — the way we frame the hidden costs of cloud migration — matters far more here than the per-hour instance rate either vendor advertises.

 Enterprise Support Quality